BDC Hamburger Icon

 Open row

-“A term loan provides funds upfront and comes with a set repayment plan,” said Randall Yates, CEO of The Lenders Network.
+“A term loan provides funds upfront and comes with a set repayment plan,” said Randall Yates, president of The Lenders Network.
 “A line of credit works similar to a credit card, where you are given a line of credit you can borrow from as needed.”

 Editor’s note: Looking for the right business loan?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.